hawtio/website/README.md

 ## Publish

-This command will commit the built website under `public/` to the `master` branch:
+This command will rebuild the website under `docs/`:

     yarn deploy

+Then commit the changes to `master` branch to publish the website:

+    git add .
+    git commit -m 'chore: deploy website'
+    git push origin master